prireto/NAGeno/README.md

 > [!WARNING]
 > `clairs-to` searches for the models at `echo ${CONDA_PREFIX}/bin`.
 This unfortunately can not be changed easily and thus you need to make sure that `clairs-to_models`, `clairs-to_databases`, and `clairs-to_cna_data` exist in the bin-folder of the `nageno` environment.
 You can prevent this extra step by, as described above, activating the `nageno` environment first and then proceed with the manual `clairs-to` installation.

+SRP: if you want to access the tool from anywhere not just the dir you installed it in, you can add the path to you bashrc like this:
+XXXX
+Actually, you need to actually be at the nageno place because all paths are relative to that

 ## Usage